 Include data science projects in your portfolio to showcase your skills, which is a must if you don’t have any relevant work experience.
 If you don’t know how to build a portfolio, don’t worry.
 We’ve got you covered.

-Both our Data Scientist and Data Analyst Career Paths include tutorials on portfolio building.
-You'll also create Portfolio Projects using real-world data about medical insurance, GDP, endangered species, and more.
+Our career paths also include tutorials on portfolio building.
+You’ll also create Portfolio Projects using real-world data about medical insurance, GDP, endangered species, and more.
 Or, you could create projects independently.

 Gabriel Guzman, a self-described python enthusiast with a passion for data visualization, breaks the creation of data science projects down into four easy steps: